verge-io/terraform-provider-vergeio/README.md

 - vergeio_version
 - vergeio_vms

-## Building Provider From Source
+# Building Provider From Source

-Run the following to build and install the provider
+**Prerequisites:**
+- A valid Go development environment
+- Terraform CLI installed

+**Note for ARM devices:** If you are building on an ARM-based system (like Apple M1/M2 or ARM Linux), you'll need to modify line 7 in the Makefile.
+Change `GOARCH=linux_amd64` to `GOARCH=darwin_arm64` before running `make install`.

 ```
+# Build the provider
-- go build -o terraform-provider-vergeio
+go build -o terraform-provider-vergeio

+# Install the provider
-- make install
+make install
 ```

 ### Test sample configuration
 Create a main tf file in a workspace directory using the example below
 ```